aniket-nath/aniket-nath.github.io/_pages/cv.md

 Education
 ======
 * Int.
 M.Sc.
 (Majoring in Physics), 2025(expected) - NISER, Bhubaneswar, India
-* ISC (Class 12th), 2019 - Pearls of God School,West Bengal, India
-* ICSE (Class 11th), 2017 - Pearls of God School,West Bengal, India

 Work experience
 ======
-* Summer 2022: Summer Research Fellow
+* Summer 2023: SERB MATRICS Fellow
-  * Analysing X-ray spectra of Dual Active Galactic Nuclei
+  * Correlating Synchrotron radiation with Galactic Magnetic Field: I have tried to match statistics of data with that of generated from simulations and, used power spectrum and Minkowkski Functionals to study their statistics, and investigate their correlation.
-  * Funded by Indian Academy of Sciences
+  * Funded by Science and Engineering Research Board.
-  * Host Institute: Indian Institute of Astrophysics, Bengaluru, India
+  * Host Institute: Indian Institute of Astrophysics, Bengaluru, India.
-  * Guides: Dr. Mousumi Das and Dr. Santanu Mondal
+  * Guides: Dr. Pravabati Chingangbam, Dr. Tuhin Ghosh(NISER), Dr. Vincent Pelgrims(ULB).
+  * Outcomes: Work is still in progress.

 * Semester Project
-  * Explorative Latent Space Search Algorithm (ELSA)
+  * Explorative Latent Space Search Algorithm (ELSA): We devised an active learning guided algorithm to explore the latent space generated through representation learning heads on a dataset, and used it to discover newer samples of a particular class.
-  * Done as a part of course in Machine Learning (CS460)
+  * Done as a part of course in Machine Learning (CS460).
-  * Collaborated with Diptarko Choudhury
+  * Collaborated with Diptarko Choudhury.
-  * Guide: Dr. Subhankar Mishra
+  * Guide: Dr. Subhankar Mishra.
+  * Outcomes: Manuscript for publication has been submitted to a journal and is under review.

-* Summer 2023: SERB MATRICS Fellow
+* Summer 2022: Summer Research Fellow @ (Indian Institute of Astrophysics)[https://www.iiap.res.in/], Bengaluru
-  * Correlating Synchrotron radiation with Galactic Magnetic Field
+  * I analysed X-ray spectrum of several dual Active Galactic Nucleus and tried to find the presence of Fe-K$\alpha$ lines using Chandra CIAO and HEASOFT.
+I also tried to constrain the dynamics of blackhole through spectral fitting with different models.
-  * Funded by Science and Engineering Research Board
+  * Funded by Indian Academy of Sciences.
-  * Host Institute: Indian Institute of Astrophysics, Bengaluru, India
+  * Host Institute: Indian Institute of Astrophysics, Bengaluru, India.
-  * Guides: Dr. Pravabati Chingangbam, Dr. Tuhin Ghosh(NISER), Dr. Vincent Pelgrims(ULB)
+  * Guides: Dr. Mousumi Das and Dr. Santanu Mondal.
+  * Outcomes: Manuscript for publication has been submitted to a journal and is under review.

 Schools Attended
 ======